Camarcov/Text-Editor/README.md

 ## Installation

-Clone the repository, then in the main folder run `npm i` followed by `npm start`
+Clone the repository, then in the main folder run `npm i` followed by `npm run build` and `npm start`

 ## Usage